 “The experience of fear near cliffs was clearly different.
 I still didn’t want to fall, and would still feel tense if I started to slip when scrambling, but I didn’t feel the fear part of that.
 That’s when I started to experiment a bit with my fear: by intentionally walking towards cliffs to see what my instincts would say.”

 While out and about in Newark, New Jersey, Smith walked close to a group of men who, by all means, looked like they were about to mug him.
 But instead of panicking or even experiencing a seizure, as his former self would have, Smith simply and calmly passed through the menacing bunch, much to the men’s surprise who left him alone.
 “Apparently, my lack of fear struck them,” he said.

 What acquired fearlessness may teach us about curing our own anxieties

 Although a minimal to non-existent fear response may sound dangerous, we luckily live in a modern society where most of the threats and dangers humans have evolved to face are no longer part of the environment.
-In fact, one could argue that our natural fear response that could have saved our lives during our caveman days is actually a handicap in today’s society.
-Such irrational fears fuel anxiety, phobias, obsessive compulsive disorder, and depression.
+In fact, one could argue that some of our fearful reactions that could have saved our lives during our caveman days are actually a handicap in today’s society.
+Such irrational fears fuel anxiety, phobias, obsessive-compulsive disorder, and depression.